Strivin0311/ads-learning/modeling/localization_and_mapping/SLAM/README.md

 # Simultaneous Localization and Mapping (SLAM)
-*Here's some resources about Simultaneous Localization and Mapping (SLAM)*
+*Here're some resources about Simultaneous Localization and Mapping (SLAM)*

 Intros:
 * This is an introduction about Simultaneous Localization and Mapping(SLAM), a technique used in robotics and autonomous vehicles to simultaneously construct or update a map of an unknown environment while keeping track of the vehicle's or robot's location within it.